Potokar1/k8s-research/docs/entry3.md

 [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) are a way to manage the creation and scaling of Pods in Kubernetes.

 The deployment is the "source of truth" for the Pods that it manages.
-It is a declarative way to define the desired state of the Pods and the deployment controller will continuously attempt to move the current state of the Pods to the desired state.
+It is a declarative way to define the desired state of the Pods and a deployment controller will continuously attempt to move the current state of the Pods to the desired state.

 An important concept of Deployments is that they are scalable.
 They can be increased or decreased the amount of pods they manage based on a set "replica" count.